markhm/vaadin-fusion-playground/README.md

 ---
 ### Questions
 - How to access and modify elements in the DOM, e.g. a <vaadin-button>, to set it from disabled to enabled...?
-- How to pass an object from one view to another...? / How to store one or more objects on the client side...?
+  How to store or retrieve an objects on the client side in the session or local storage...?
-- How to enable a button after an event.
 - For Okta: How to create a new user in Okta...? / How to access the user Profile from Okta...?

 ### Known issues